followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxTreeMap/1 Configuration/tile/label/font/size.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the size of the text displayed by the tile labels.
+Specifies the size of the tile labels' text.
 <!--/shortDescription-->

 <!--fullDescription-->
+#include dataviz-ref-fontsize-acceptedvalues
 <!--/fullDescription-->